MauroMardones/EDA_Donux_trunculus_2023/index.md

 library(ggthemes)
 ```

-# Objective
+# OBJECTIVE

 The following document and code intends to carry out a complementary
-methodological Exploratory Data Analysis from survey data in coquina (*Donux truculus*), in this case, with a biological component like lengths structure, density  indicator and fishery yield in CPUE type.
+methodological Exploratory Data Analysis from survey data in coquina (*Donux truculus*) in a historic context review of FEMP_AND_04 proyect.

+In this case, we analised biological component like lengths structure, density indicator and fishery yield in CPUE type.

 ## Set path